google/sbom-conformance/README.md

 This is a top-level check that passes if the [Document Namespace](https://spdx.github.io/spdx-spec/v2.3/document-creation-information/#65-spdx-document-namespace-field) field is present and is a RFC 3986 URL with a scheme and without `#` characters.

+#### Document SPDXID

+This is a top-level check that passes if the [Document SPDX Identifier](https://spdx.github.io/spdx-spec/v2.3/document-creation-information/#63-spdx-identifier-field) field is `SPDXRef-DOCUMENT`.

 #### SPDX Version

 This is a top-level check that passes if the [SPDX Version](https://spdx.github.io/spdx-spec/v2.3/document-creation-information/#61-spdx-version-field) is present and conforms to `SPDX-M.N`.